15 Alluring Places To Visit Near Marine Drive: Mumbai’s Most Iconic Landmark

 Photo: Mike Bird / Pexels / Image For Representation Only

-Located at the southern end of Marine Drive, Flora Fountain is another iconic landmark and one of the most well-preserved examples of colonial architecture in Mumbai.
+Located at the southern end of Marine Drive, Flora Fountain is one of the most well-preserved examples of colonial architecture in Mumbai.
 Built in 1864, this elegant fountain is adorned with sculpted figures and intricate carvings.
-The surrounding area, known as Hutatma Chowk, is also steeped in history, making it one of the most interesting tourist attractions near Marine Drive.
-Flora Fountain looks especially stunning when lit up at night, and it’s surrounded by a variety of shops and restaurants where you can relax and enjoy the vibrant atmosphere of South Mumbai.
+The surrounding area, known as Hutatma Chowk, is also steeped in history, is another attraction for tourists.
+Flora Fountain looks especially stunning when lit up at night, making it one of the best places to visit near Marine Drive at night.
+It’s surrounded by a variety of shops and restaurants where you can relax and enjoy the vibrant atmosphere of South Mumbai.

 10. Taraporewala Aquarium